karina377/Voice-Deepfake-Detection/voice_dashboard/README.md

 Contains the individual dashboard pages presented to the user, including:

-- Audio Analysis
+- Audio Analysis(Dashboard Page)
-- Analytics
+- Analytics Page
-- History
+- History Page
-- About
+- About Page

 Each page is implemented separately to improve readability and maintainability.